pablo-meier/Pablog/_src/posts/2012-10-22-loving-yourself-with-ebooks.md

 where it reads your writing and does some analysis on it, and a *generation* phase, where it creates new text by using what it learned.

 How does the analysis happen?
-Just counting words in a table, really.
-Here's an example of how it works: previously-mentioned Karl Pichotta recently tweeted
+First it puts the words you use into a table, then it uses that table to see which words you use most.
+Here's an example of how it works: previously-mentioned Karl Pichotta recently tweeted:

 <blockquote class="twitter-tweet"><p>Don't do well in school, kids, or you could end up like me.
-Is that what you want out of life? \*whole sandwich falls out of beard\*</p>&mdash; Karl Pichotta (@kpich) <a href="https://twitter.com/kpich/status/260802216519139328" data-datetime="2012-10-23T17:57:48+00:00">October 23, 2012</a></blockquote> <script src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
+Is that what you want out of life? \*whole sandwich falls out of beard\*</p>&mdash; Karl Pichotta (@kpich) <a href="https://twitter.com/kpich/status/260802216519139328" data-datetime="2012-10-23T17:57:48+00:00">October 23, 2012</a></blockquote>
+<script src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Ebooker would look at every word, and make a note of what follows it.
 For example, in the tweet above, it notes that every time Karl uses the word